SzahnDhore/Helper-of-language/README.md

 ### People

 ##### My girlfriend
-Well, she hasn't contributed to or tested the code and she isn't very interested in hearing me talk about it, but at least she pretends to listen when I do.
-Possibly because she knows I do the same when she talks about...
-Well, I can't remember what it is she talks about exactly.
-But I nod and hum in an encouraging way when she does.
+She hasn't contributed to or tested the code and she isn't very interested in hearing me talk about it, but at least she almost pretends to listen to me when I do.
+That's all I can ask for, I suppose.

 ### External resources
-* This project uses the Flag Icon set by Mark James. (http://www.famfamfam.com/lab/icons/flags/)
+* This project includes images from the Flag Icon set by Mark James. (http://www.famfamfam.com/lab/icons/flags/)
 * This project uses a function by BohwaZ that formats json code to be more readable. (http://bohwaz.net/)

-### Websites I've visited a lot
+### Websites I visit a lot during development
 * http://www.php.net
 * http://www.stackoverflow.com